ansible/ansible-builder/docs/definition.rst

       (``python_path``).

     ``system``
-      The system packages to be installed, in bindep format.
+      The system packages are to be installed, in bindep format.
 This may either be a filename, or a list of requirements (see below for an example).

-The following example uses filenames that contain the various dependencies:
+The following example uses filenames that contain various dependencies:

 .. code:: yaml